FrankGalligan/video_source_tag/README.md

 Restrictions
 ============

-1. Only .mp4 and .webm files are currenlty supported.
+1. Only .mp4 and .webm files are currently supported.
 2. Only H.264, VP8, VP9, and AV1 video codecs are currently supported.
 3. Only AAC, Opus, and Vorbis audio codecs are currently supported.